FEniCS/governance/governance.md

   determined by the full Council.
 - This Subcommittee shall NOT make decisions about the direction, scope or technical direction of the Project.
-- This Subcommittee will have 3 members, all of whom will be current Council Members.
+- All members of this Subcommittee will be current Council Members.
 Members of this Subcommitee will not have the same primary employer.
 This avoids effective majorities resting with one organization.

 ## Institutional Partners and Funding